-Having an accurate scale drawing of the building is the first step.
-It forms the backbone of all subsequent work and enables options and ideas to be worked up to scale, so you can be confident that everything will fit.
-As well as critical for architectural design, a set of accurate plans of your property will be useful to keep in the house file, for different uses also such as future work, fitting carpets or even checking a dimension of an alcove standing in Ikea!
+After defining the brief, having an accurate scale drawing of the building is the first step.
+This measured survey forms the backbone of all subsequent work and enables options and ideas to be worked up to scale, so you can be confident that everything will fit.
+As well as critical for architectural design, a set of accurate plans of your property will be useful to keep in the house file, for different uses such as future work, fitting carpets or even checking a dimension of an alcove standing in Ikea!

 Using the existing drawings as a base, options can be developed with sizes and positions of key features.
 These options are usually in freehand traced over the scale drawings.
 This keeps the options as quick as possible and loose enough that aspects do not become fixed before they have been thoroughly tested.

 Whereas some projects benefit from a basic computer model.
 This takes a bit of extra time to create, but is a valuable design tool as well as helping clients imagine the outcome better.
 It is quicker and infinitely more malleable than a traditional card model, if a little less tactile.
 Generating a model is usually an extra charge as the time spent creating the model can be quite lengthly.
 On the whole basic non-rendered models are produced by Tom Spriggs Architect Ltd as the rendering and 'painting in' materials is very time consuming and is a fairly specialised skill.
 These outline virtual 'card' models are useful to ensure the spaces are as imagined.